niaapps/niaapps.github.io/niaapps-blog/_posts/updates-personal/2020-06-10-Quarantine-Playlist.md

 _That's right_

 The first two lines are said to be Chance acknowledging the beauty of seeing another year, but flipping off Uncle Sam is a criticism of our government.
-Chance has not been all talk, he has put an enormous amount of his resources back into Chicago’s community and government.The next two lines are debated about whether he means death is weighting the dice in its favor for Chicago’s youth.
+Chance has not been all talk, he has put an enormous amount of his resources back into Chicago’s community and government.
+The next two lines are debated about whether he means death is weighting the dice in its favor for Chicago’s youth.
 Or if the youth are weighting them escaping death another year.
 In addition echoing back to what I was saying with The Pretender and depression, this is looking at it from the other side.
 “Cause they help me beat my demon’s ass”.
 No one should have to fight their demons alone.
 You matter to someone; at the very least one person in your life, even if that person happens to be yourself, or someone you haven’t even met yet.

 Nearing the end, we come to <a href="https://www.youtube.com/watch?v=HSivlaSVk1k&list=PLvZucUeG2u9D5EwEgVTFEpfpgK4FOaaTo&index=17" target="_blank" title="">We Got The Power</a> by Gorillaz.
 I was trying to not repeat artists on this playlist, but this song is exactly what this playlist needs.
 At the end of the day through all the terrible things happening in the world, we have power.
 The chorus goes: